Curb Appeal Tips that will get Buyers in the Door

 If you don't take care of roof problems now, you will pay for it later when the home inspection comes back.
 Buyers will insist on a brand new roof for any little problem.

-• Stand back from your roof and look at it with a pair of binoculars.
-Look for curling or missing shingles and damaged metal flashings.
-Replace missing shingles and repair damage flashings.
+- Stand back from your roof and look at it with a pair of binoculars.
+Look for curling or missing shingles or damaged metal flashings.
+Replace missing shingles and repair damaged flashings.

 Don't forget the gutters

-Clean out gutters and downspouts and make sure they are working properly.
+Clean out gutters and downspouts and be sure they are working properly.
 If your house doesn't have gutters, you might consider having them installed.

 Gutters keep your home healthy by moving water away from the building, preventing potential damage.